 The State may reimburse the employee for installation materials only when city, county or state codes require specific changes to connect utilities or install the mobile home.
 Otherwise, no materials may be reimbursable to complete a particular installation of a mobile home.

-The State may reimburse personal property insurance only if the commercial transfer company provides this coverage as part of the moving fee.
+The State may reimburse the employee for personal property insurance only if the commercial transfer company provides this coverage as part of the moving fee.
 Any additional personal property insurance over and above that supplied by the mobile home transfer company shall be purchased at the employee’s expense.

 Self-haul Mobile Home Move